wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Immersive Recoil NPC](https://www.nexusmods.com/newvegas/mods/69971) - Adds a recoil-like mechanic for all NCPs, including creatures, robots, etc. Induces a short period of time to recover between a series of shots.

-[Inaccurate NPCs](https://www.nexusmods.com/newvegas/mods/79619) - Increases NPCs threshold to miss you when shooting at you by editing the fNPCMaxGunWobbleAngle gamesetting.
-- Vanilla fNPCMaxGunWobbleAngle is 15.
-A good starting value for this setting is 30, then it can be increased as needed to induce further inaccuracy.

 [Larger Packs - Spawn Multiplier](https://www.nexusmods.com/newvegas/mods/76061) - Makes NPCs/creatures spawning in larger numbers.
 - Use with caution if using other difficulty enhancing mods like [New Blood](https://www.nexusmods.com/newvegas/mods/75666).